worldbank/wbplot/README.md

 With `chartType = "beeswarm"`, the horizontal grid lines are removed, the Y axis labels are capitalized and bolded, and the X axis title is removed.
 Like for bar charts you can add the X axis title with `addXAxisTitle = TRUE`, and expand the X axis with `xExpansion`.

 To generate beeswarm plots with ggplot2, you can install the `ggbeeswarm` package, which offers the `geom_beeswarm()` geometry.

+For beeswarm charts, the x aesthetic should be mapped to a numerical variable, and the y aesthetic to a discrete variable.

 ```
 lifeexp.22 <- filter(life.expectancy, date == 2022) %>%